Table of Contents

 - Close your eyes and take calm, deep breaths.
 Deeply inhale and exhale.
 Keep your attention on your breathing.

-- If a thought arises, let it go and return your attention to your breathing.
+- If a thought arises, let it go and return your attention to breathing.

 Be gentle with yourself while you attempt meditation for sleep.
 It's important to remember that meditation is simply that: a practice.
 Begin by meditating for 3–5 minutes before going to bed.
 Slowly extend the duration to 15 to 20 minutes overtime.
 Learning to calm your thoughts will take time.